 This entails the execution of durable powers of attorney to name decision-makers who would be able to act in your behalf in the event of your incapacitation.
 If you’re using a revocable living trust to arrange for the future distribution of your assets you can include a disability trustee who would handle your financial affairs should you become incapacitated.

-If you would like to discuss a comprehensive plan with an expert we invite you to give us a call at (908) 222-8803 to arrange for a consultation.
+If you would like to discuss a comprehensive plan with a professional team, we invite you to give us a call at (908) 222-8803 to arrange for a consultation.
+Call our office to learn more about Alzheimer’s induced dementia today.